 Big Pink Food Pictures

-October 8th, 2013 – A few people I know have “hyped” Big Pink to me, so I figured I would cave in and check the place out.
-It has a very cool ambiance about it when you walk in.
-I expected to see Marty McFly and Max Headroom like the scene from Back To The Future II.
+October 8th, 2013 – A few people have “hyped” Big Pink to me, so I figured I would cave in and check the place out.
+It has a very laid-back ambiance about it when you walk in.
+I expected to see Marty McFly and Max Headroom like the Back To The Future II scene.

-So we take a seat at the bar and order a few beers served up nice and cold.
+So we sit at the bar and order a few beers served up nice and cold.
 As for the apps, we started with the macaroni with cheese (elbow macaroni with a mixture of cheeses and Parmigiano Reggiano shreds as a topping), which was nothing out of this world.

-There was also the chicken chili nachos, a platter of multi-colored tortilla chips with chili, cheddar cheese, salsa, jalapeños, guacamole, and sour cream, which was our least liked of the appetizers.
-The popcorn shrimp and panko-crusted chicken tenders (coated with Japanese bread crumbs) served with honey mustard and BBQ sauce were great.
-I loved these, but they taste just like the ones served at the Gables Diner (R.I.P.), and both are served with the same 2 sauces that taste pretty identical.
+There were also the chicken chili nachos, a platter of multi-colored tortilla chips with chili, cheddar cheese, salsa, jalapeños, guacamole, and sour cream, which was our least liked of the appetizers.
+On the other hand, the popcorn shrimp and panko-crusted chicken tenders (coated with Japanese bread crumbs) served with honey mustard and BBQ sauce were excellent.

 I loved these, but they taste identical to those served at the Gables Diner (RIP), and both are served with the same two sauces.
 Then, I had the BBQ burger (bacon, fried onions, BBQ sauce, and jack cheese).
 Now, this was a thick burger.

 The bartender told me that the burger patties are hand-pressed daily.
 After the first bite, there was no doubt that these were the real deal and excellent.
 I intend to return here as they have a gigantic menu, and I’d like to try a few other things.